leandromoreira/digital_video_introduction/README.md

 ## Colors, Luminance and our eyes

-Our eyes are [more sensible to brightness than colors](http://vanseodesign.com/web-design/color-luminance/), you can test it for yourself, look at this picture.
+Our eyes are [more sensitive to brightness than colors](http://vanseodesign.com/web-design/color-luminance/), you can test it for yourself, look at this picture.

 ![luminance vs color](/i/luminance_vs_color.png "luminance vs color")

 If you are unable to see that the colors of the **squares A and B are identical** on the left side, that's fine, it's our brain playing tricks on us to **pay more attention to light and dark than color**.
 There is a connector, with the same color, on the right side so we (our brain) can easily spot that in fact, they're the same color.

-> **Simplistic explanation about our eyes**
+> **Simplistic explanation of how our eyes work**
 >
 > The [eye is a complex organ](http://www.biologymad.com/nervoussystem/eyenotes.htm), it is composed of many parts but we are mostly interested in the cones and rods cells.
 The eye [contains about 120 million rod cells and 6 million cone cells](https://en.wikipedia.org/wiki/Photoreceptor_cell).
 >